Don’t Get Burned by a Bad Agent: Protect Yourself by Asking These Crucial Questions When Selling Your Home

 How did you arrive at your suggested list price?

-In order to make sure your house sells, you want to avoid wasting time with listing at an inflated price if you want to achieve top dollar and avoid your sale falling through.
+In order to make sure your house sells, you want to avoid wasting time with listing at an inflated price if your goal is to achieve top dollar and avoid your sale falling through.

 The answer you get needs to be backed by data